WHO WE ARE

-Tameer-e-Khalaq Foundation (TKF) was founded in 2004 for the purpose of bringing sustainable positive change to some of the most consistently excluded and deprived communities across Pakistan.
-Beginning its journey with meagre resources and staffed by a relatively inexperienced group of idealists, they were none-the-less determined and in just 2006, managed to convert their efforts into a much-needed public school in the district of Quetta.
+Tameer-e-Khalaq Foundation (TKF) was founded in 2004 to bring sustainable positive change to some of the most consistently excluded and deprived communities across Pakistan.
+Beginning its journey with meager resources and staffed by a relatively inexperienced but determined group of idealists, in just 2006, managed to convert their efforts into a much-needed public school in the district of Quetta.
 From this proof-of-concept of their vision, the non-profit NGO has grown dramatically and rapidly.
 Today, TKF fields a staff of more than 250 in 4 offices and has an average annual turnover of 126.67 million PKR.
 It has worked on 51 projects across 23 districts and 3 provinces of Pakistan, having directly benefitted almost 1.15 million men, women and children.

-The organization combines competent human resource, proper program and support structures, effective management systems and policies with the goal of supporting communities in all circumstances, to enable them to be safe, resilient, independent and progressing.
+The organization combines competent human resource, proper program and support structures, effective management systems, and policies to support communities in all circumstances to enable them to be safe, resilient, independent, and progressing.

 TKF has a decade’s worth of experience in implementing development and emergency response projects as well as collecting essential data for them in assessments and surveys.
 We have dealt extensively in complex refugee emergency response in various provinces and have broad experience of working with temporarily displaced persons (TDPs) and refugees both in camps and off camps/host community settings.
 We enjoy trust and partnership with some of the most respected INGOs currently working in Pakistan, including UNHCR, UNICEF, UNOCHA, UNDP, World Food Program (WFP), UN-HABITAT, Food & Agriculture Organization (FAO), International Rescue Committee (IRC), Norwegian Refugee Committee(NRC), GIZ, Canadian International Development Agency (CIDA), Qatar Red Crescent, ED-LINKS, Concern Rapid, Qatar Charity and Bali Memorial Trust.